dev1virtuoso/eliza-ctss/README.md

 4. Start CTSS by typing `runctss`
 5. Start your telnet client and connect to localhost port 7094.
 For the command line client you can type `telnet 0 7094`.
-6. In the telnet session, type `login slip` and give the password `slip`
+6. In the telnet session, type `login sysdev` and give the password `system`
 7. The screen should now look something like

 ```